Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 John Boughey |

-In this post, we’ll walk you through the basics of mixing your own e-liquid.
+In this post, we’ll walk you through the basics of mixing your own e-liquid from scratch.
 We’ll explain what components you’ll need to make your own DIY vape juice, talk you through the actual method of mixing e-liquid and give you a few do’s and don’ts that will save you time and money.

 What is DIY E-Liquid?

-DIY E-Liquid is perfect for vapers who have tried a lot of different e-liquids and already know what kind of flavours they like to vape.
+DIY shortfill e-liquid mixing is for advanced vapers only.
 With DIY E-Liquid, you mix three different liquids to create your own e-liquid: a VG/PG base mix, a flavour concentrate and — if you’re quitting tobacco — a nicotine booster shot.
-The flavour profile you end up with is either identical to the e-liquid brand (if you follow the instructions), or it’s a unique flavour tailored to your personal taste (if you like to experiment).

 DIY E-Liquid Ingredients: